 ManagementCDH Financial Holdings Limited is managed by a team with extensive experience in the financial markets, and is committed to providing innovative products and services.
 The management team includes:

-Emmanuel K. ADU-SARKODEE Group Chief Executive Officer & CEO, Ivory Finance Company
+Emmanuel K. ADU-SARKODEE (B.A; MBA, LLB) Group Chief Executive Officer

-He is the architect of the National Buffer Stock Company Ltd, a project he led from conceptualisation to implementation; from thought to finish.
+Mr. Adu-Sarkodee beautifully blends cutting-edge experience from both the private and public sectors.
+He is the architect of the National Buffer Stock Company Ltd (NAFCO), a project he led from conceptualisation to implementation; from thought to finish.
 This is now a thriving company, serving to safeguard the food security of Ghana.

 Mr. Adu-Sarkodee holds a Bachelor of Arts (Honours) degree in Sociology with Political Science, and an Executive MBA in Entrepreneurial Management from the University of Ghana.
 He also holds a Bachelor of Laws (LLB) degree from the GIMPA Law School (Ghana), and has undertaken short courses in finance and management.

 He is married to Dr. Catherine Adu-Sakodee, and has two children.

 Mr. Nartey is a credentialed member and a Certified Valuation Analyst (CVA) of the International Association of Valuers, Consultants and Analysts (IACVA), and a member of the Board of Governors of IACVA (Ghana).

 He has many years of progressive experience in economics, financial services and investment management.
 Before joining CDH, he worked as the Deputy Head of Investment at SIC, Head of Corporate Finance at Strategic African Securities Ltd (SAS), a stock brokerage and investment management firm.
 Between March 2005 and January 2006, Desmond was seconded to NTHC Ltd as the Acting Chief Executive Officer.